Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Here’s the specific language that opens the door for it…

-Let’s not forget, anyone can self-confirm as immunocompromised because no documentation is required.
+Let’s not forget that anyone can self-confirm as immunocompromised because no documentation is required.

 As we’ve seen, the minimum time to access doses is eight weeks, not six months.